ChartBoost/chartboost-mediation-android-sdk-demo/README.md

 ## Start The Chartboost Mediation SDK:
 ---
-In your application's `onCreate` method, start the Chartboost Mediation SDK by providing your app's app id, its app signature, and passing a _HeliumSdkListener_
+In your application's `onCreate` method, start the Chartboost Mediation SDK by providing your app's app id in an `SdkConfiguration` and passing it to `ChartboostCore.initializeSdk()`.

 ```kotlin Kotlin
 val configuration = SdkConfiguration(